© 2022 CERT-WM

 Date of Last Update

-The latest update is from June 8, 2021.
-This change includes reformatting the document.
+The latest update is from September 29, 2022.
+This change includes reformatting the document and PGP update.

 The most current version can always be found at the website of the CERT-WM: https://www.cert-wm.nl.
 Any questions regarding the content of this document can be sent to mailto:firstname.lastname@example.org.